Rasmus-M/fork/readme.txt

 * If time runs out you lose a life, and the level is restarted.
 If all lives are lost the game ends.

+Technical:

+* This game was programmed in TMS9900 assembly language using the XAS99 assembler and the IntelliJ IDEA editor plugin.

+* The graphics was created using the Magellan map/graphics editor.

+* Tursi's lz4 decompression routine was used to create the FinalGROM 99 image.

+* The game loads its character set from GROM, but is not dependent on other routines or data in the TI-99/4A ROMs or GROMs.

+* The scrolling background takes up only 108 bytes of CPU RAM, which is expanded to more than 8 KiB video RAM.

+* The source code is available from GitHub (https://github.com/Rasmus-M/fork).